 “The strategy has always been acquisition through retention,” he says.
 “It is way more important for us to keep a member than it is to get a new one.
 If we had enough members to pay the bills, that’s it.
 We focus on them and keep them.
 Even though that’s slow burn, it’s not selling or marketing, at minimum those people should attract more people like themselves, whether that’s direct referral or word of mouth or whatever.”

 A focus on keeping current Work Nicer members happy also helps Putici with other strategic decisions.

 “The question has always been, what’s best for members?,” he says.
 “What will add the most value for them?
-We always return to that question, which was led us to where we are.”
+We always return to that question, which was what led us to where we are.”

 On the value of outsourcing

 “Get an accountant.
 I think you got into business to do what you want to do, not to do your books or your website or your logo or whatever else.
 Leverage other people.
 Build for success, plan on it.
 Know that your time is valuable.
 Every minute you spend ‘saving money,’ doing your own books or website, is a minute spent not bringing money in, which is the key to getting started.”.

 The words “the process” are tattooed on Putici’s right forearm.
 It’s an important reminder not to get too high or too low.

 “You’re going to have extreme ups and downs.
 I got this at a time when things were going up and things were good and smooth, he says.
 “Down the road, when things get tough or difficult, then I’ve drilled it into myself to say, well, get over it.”

 “It comes back to this idea that this is all self-inflicted.
 You can’t have ups without downs.
 If something is really really good right now, it probably won’t stay that way forever.

 “More importantly, if things are not really great right now, work through it and they won’t stay that way forever either.”